-HHHC→K←HHHC HHHC→J←HHHC. "terminal illness" means a disease or condition that is incurable and irreversible and that, in accordance with reasonable medical judgment, will result in death within HHHC→the foreseeable future←HHHC HHHC→six months←HHHC.
+that is incurable and irreversible and that, in accordance with reasonable medical judgment, will result in death within six months.

 SECTION 3.
-[NEW MATERIAL] MEDICAL AID IN DYING-PRESCRIBING HEALTH CARE PROVIDER DETERMINATION--FORM.--A prescribing health care provider shall not provide a prescription for medical aid in dying medication to an individual until the prescribing health care provider has:
+[NEW MATERIAL] MEDICAL AID IN DYING-PRESCRIBING HEALTH CARE PROVIDER DETERMINATION--FORM.--A prescribing health care provider may provide a prescription for medical aid in dying medication to an individual only after the prescribing health care provider has:

-- A. determined that the individual has: - (1) capacity; - (2) a terminal illness; - (3) voluntarily made the request for medical aid in dying; and - (4) the ability to self-administer the medical aid in dying medication; - B. provided medical care to the individual in accordance with accepted medical standards of care; - C. determined that the individual is making an informed decision after discussing with the individual the: - (1) individual's medical diagnosis and prognosis; - (2) potential risks associated with selfadministering the medical aid in dying medication that the individual has requested the health care provider to prescribe;
+- A. determined that the individual has: - (1) capacity; - (2) a terminal illness; - (3) voluntarily made the request for medical aid in dying; and - (4) the ability to self-administer the medical aid in dying medication; - B. provided medical care to the individual in accordance with accepted medical standards of care; - C. determined that the individual is making an informed decision after discussing with the individual the: - (1) individual's medical diagnosis and prognosis; - (2) potential risks associated with selfadministering the medical aid in dying medication that the individual has requested the health care provider to prescribe; - (3) probable result of self-administering the - .218169.5AIC March 16, 2021 (4:43pm)

-- (3) probable result of self-administering the medical aid in dying medication to be prescribed; - (4) individual's option of choosing to obtain the medical aid in dying medication and then deciding not to use it; and - (5) feasible alternative, concurrent or additional treatment opportunities, including hospice care and palliative care focused on relieving symptoms and reducing suffering; - D. determined in good faith that the individual's request does not arise from coercion or undue influence by another person; - E. noted in the individual's health record the prescribing health care provider's determination that the individual qualifies to receive medical aid in dying; - F. after the requirements set forth in Subsections A through E of this section have been fulfilled, provided substantially the following form to the individual and enters the form into the individual's health record after the form has been completed with all of the required signatures and initials:
+medical aid in dying medication to be prescribed;

+- (4) individual's option of choosing to obtain the medical aid in dying medication and then deciding not to use it; and - (5) feasible alternative, concurrent or additional treatment opportunities, including hospice care and palliative care focused on relieving symptoms and reducing suffering; - D. determined in good faith that the individual's request does not arise from coercion or undue influence by another person; - E. noted in the individual's health record the prescribing health care provider's determination that the individual qualifies to receive medical aid in dying; - F. confirmed in the individual's health record that at least one physician or osteopathic physician licensed pursuant to the Medical Practice Act or the Osteopathic Medicine Act has determined HJC→, after conducting an appropriate examination, ←HJC that the individual has capacity, a terminal illness and the ability to self-administer the medical aid in dying medication.
+That physician may be the prescribing health care provider pursuant to this section, the individual's hospice health care provider or another physician who meets the requirements of this subsection; - G. affirmed that the individual is: